TurboWarp/docs/docs/development/getting-started.md

 # Getting Started

-These are the instructions for setting up the TurboWarp development environment or making custom builds on your own computer.
+These are the instructions for setting up the TurboWarp GUI development environment or making custom builds on your own computer.

 If you just want to use TurboWarp, visit https://turbowarp.org/.
 You don't need to follow these instructions.